Juana Muñoz-Liceras

 Juana Muñoz-Liceras is Professor of Hispanic and General Linguistics in the Department of Modern Languages and Literatures at the University of Ottawa, Ottawa, Canada.
 Her main research focus on the acquisition of Spanish as a Second Language as well theoretical linguistics and language contact.
-She was recognized as one of the 10 most influential Hispanics of 2013 in Canada.
+She was recognized as one of the 10 most influential Hispanics of 2013 in Canada by a panel selected by the Canadian Hispanic Business Alliance.